DominikSudwischer/Coursera-Data-Science-Specialization/Reproducible Research/Assignment 2/StormData.md

 # Effects of Storms in the United States on Population Health and Economy
 Dominik Sudwischer
-29 Oktober 2017
+29 October 2017

 ## Synopsis
 This analysis examines the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
 This database contains records of storms and related weather events in the United States including estimations of caused damage.
-The damage can be categorized in two groups: population health damage like injuries or fatalities and economic damage like destruction of property.
-Our main goal is to analyse the type of events that were most dangerous to each of the two categories during the years from 2005 through 2011.
-Our analysis will show that the top 3 hazards with direct health impact are tornadoes, excessive heat and lightning while the destructive force of thunderstorm wind, flash flood and tornadoes caused the majority of property damage.
+The damage can be categorized in two groups: population health damage such as injuries or fatalities and economic damage like destruction of property.
+Our main goal is to analyse which type of events were most dangerous to each of the two categories during the years from 2005 through 2011.
+Our analysis will show that the top 3 hazards with direct health impact are hurricanes, excessive heat and thunderstorms while the destructive force of hurricanes, flood and - to much less extent - thunderstorms caused the majority of economic damage.

 ## Used Packages
 The following packages will be used in this report: